raulvinicius/influencia/wp-content/plugins/admin-menu-editor/readme.txt

 Contributors: whiteshadow
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A6P9S6CE3SRSW
 Tags: admin, dashboard, menu, security, wpmu
-Requires at least: 3.2
+Requires at least: 4.1
-Tested up to: 3.6
+Tested up to: 4.7
-Stable tag: 1.2.2
+Stable tag: 1.7.3

 Lets you edit the WordPress admin menu.
 You can re-order, hide or rename menus, add custom menus and more.

 == Description ==
 Admin Menu Editor lets you manually edit the Dashboard menu.
-You can reorder the menus, show/hide specific items, change access rights, and more.
+You can reorder the menus, show/hide specific items, change premissions, and more.

 **Features**

-* Edit menu title, access rights, URL, icon and so on.
+* Change menu titles, URLs, icons, CSS classes and so on.
-* Sort menu items via drag & drop.
+* Organize menu items via drag & drop.
+* Change menu permissions by setting the required capability or role.
+* Move a menu item to a different submenu.
+* Create custom menus that point to any part of the Dashboard or an external URL.
 * Hide/show any menu or menu item.
 A hidden menu is invisible to all users, including administrators.
-* Move a menu item to a different submenu.
-* Create custom menus that point to any part of the Dashboard or an external URL.

 The [Pro version](http://w-shadow.com/AdminMenuEditor/) lets you set per-role menu permissions, hide a menu from everyone except a specific user, export your admin menu, drag items between menu levels, make menus open in a new window and more.
-[Try live demo](http://amedemo.com/wpdemo/demo.php).
+[Try online demo](http://amedemo.com/wpdemo/demo.php).

 **Notes**

 * If you delete any of the default menus they will reappear after saving.
 This is by design.
-To get rid of a menu for good, either hide it or set it's access rights to a higher level.
+To get rid of a menu for good, either hide it or change it's access permissions.
-* In the free version, you can't lower a menu's required access rights, but you can change them to be more restrictive.
+* In the free version, it's not possible to give a role access to a menu item that it couldn't see before.
+You can only restrict menu access further.
-* In case of emergency, you can reset the menu configuration back to the default by going to http://example.com/wp-admin/?reset\_admin\_menu=1
+* In case of emergency, you can reset the menu configuration back to the default by going to http://example.com/wp-admin/?reset\_admin\_menu=1 (replace example.com with your site URL).
+You must be logged in as an Administrator to do this.

 == Installation ==